 A birth certificate is issued by the clerk of the municipality in which the birth occurred.
 We issue a very small number of birth certificates each year.
-If a birth has occurred within the Town, the parent must file the information with the Town Clerk within five days of the birth.
+If a birth has occurred within the Town and in the home, the parent must file the information with the Town Clerk within five days of the birth.
 A certificate for a birth occurring within the Town of Ridgeway will be permanently maintained by the Town Clerk.
+If a birth has occurred in the hospital, please contact the Village of Medina at 585-798-0710.

 Who is eligible to obtain a birth certificate copy?